madumlao/elec2019/README.md

 The bookmarklet should be compiled as `dist/elec2019.js`

+Alternatively, see the [releases](https://github.com/madumlao/elec2019/releases) page to acquire a precompiled version.

 ## Installing the bookmarklet
 Open the compiled `dist/elec2019.js`.
 Select the contents of the entire file and "copy".